kadyb/OGH2022/README.md

  - [sf tutorials](https://r-spatial.github.io/sf/articles/), and [stars tutorials](https://r-spatial.github.io/stars/articles/)
  - [Introduction to Python for Geographic Data Analysis](https://pythongis.org/)
  - [Geocomputation with Python](https://geocompr.github.io/py/)

+If you would like to see extended versions of the benchmarks, here are the repositories for the [vector](https://github.com/kadyb/vector-benchmark) and [raster](https://github.com/kadyb/raster-benchmark) packages.

 ## Requirements